-Baptism with the Holy Spirit, Bible, Christ, Christian, Christianity, God, God the Father, Gospel of Matthew, holiness to the Lord, Holy Spirit, Holy Spirit (Christianity), Jesus, John the Baptist, Lord, Tabernacle, Temple of Solomon,
+Baptism with the Holy Spirit, Bible, Blood of Christ, Christ, Christian, Christianity, God, God the Father, Gospel of Matthew, holiness to the Lord, Holy Spirit, Holy Spirit (Christianity), Jesus, John the Baptist, Lord, Tabernacle, Temple of Solomon,

 While Moses was still in the desert, the Lord God commanded him to build a tabernacle.
 The Tabernacle represented God’s presence among the people, and it would be there where they would worship the Most High.
 The Tabernacle at that time was a mobile tent, which was carried by the Israelites during the period they wondered in the desert for 40 years on their way to the Promised Land.